CLOSER-Cohorts/training-development/HUN-REN/managing-questions.md

 ## Generic DDI structures (Schemes)

 QuestionItems are by default in a QuestionScheme.
-You cannot have have QuestionItems 'free floating'.
+You cannot have QuestionItems 'free floating'.

 You can create multiple schemes by a theme, or other categorisation to suit your purposes.